IBMStockTrader/stocktrader-helm/README.md

 There is a Message Driven Bean (MDB) which listens for the messages sent from portfolio and which invokes a notification microservice.
 There are 2 notification microservices:
-* notification-slack which sends the notification to a Slack channel (using a “serverless” IBM Cloud Functions action sequence)
+* notification-slack which sends the notification to a Slack channel (using a ï¿½serverlessï¿½ IBM Cloud Functions action sequence)
 * notification-twitter which sends the notification as a tweet to a Twitter account

 Both use the same service called `notification-service`.